gabrielelana/boxfiles/README.md

 # What
-Creates my development environment using Vagrant and Chef
+Creates my development environment using Vagrant with VirtualBox as VM provider and and basic shell for provisioning

-## Dependencies
-* VirtualBox
-* Chef Development Kit (CDK)
-* Vagrant
-* Vagrant Plugins
-  * `vagrant plugin install vagrant-berkshelf`